simonachkar/redux-app/README.md

 > Reducers: the HOW

-Reducers specify how the application's state changes in reponse to to the actions sent to the store.
+Reducers specify how the application's state changes in response to the actions sent to the store.

 In Redux, all the application state is stored as a single object.
 Note that a reducer is just a function.
 Its job is to compute the next state.